You are leaving our Website

 - Questioning techniques

-- BATNA development: realistically assess and strengthen your own negotiation power
+- BATNA development: realistically assessing and strengthening own negotiation power

-- Anchoring: set and anchor first offers effectively
+- Anchoring: effectively setting and anchoring initial offers

-- Roles in the negotiation team: Commander, Negotiator, Decision Maker
+- Roles in negotiation team: Commander, Negotiator, Decision Maker

 - Commander protocol

-- Fairness frames: why perceptions of fairness cause deals to fail – and how to manage them
+- Fairness frames: Why fairness perception causes deals to fail – and how to control it

 - Value creation through packaging: negotiating more than just price

-- Value claiming: concession management and strategic yielding
+- Value distribution: concession management and strategic yielding

-- Two demanding scenarios, partly developed in collaboration with the Dispute Resolution Research Center (DRRC) at the Kellogg School of Management
+- Two demanding scenarios, partly developed in collaboration with the Dispute Resolution Research Center (DRRC) of Kellogg School of Management

 - Structured debriefing with feedback